 Feel free to wander in the Burggarten and its famous Mozart statue, as well as in the pedestrian streets.
-Make a stop at the Dominicans Church and its splendid frescoes, and then at the amazing Stephansdom Cathedral, a clever mixture of styles.
+Make a stop at the Dominicans Church and its splendid frescoes, and then at the amazing Saint-Stephen’s Cathedral (Stephansdom), a clever mixture of styles.
 Its striped and colored roof on its own is worth seeing.
 You can reach the top for a handful of Euros and a high staircase to climb.
 The view of Stephansplatz and the rooftops of Vienna is stunning!

-If you are courageous enough, move away from the city centre to admire the Majolica House in the 6th District, which is one of a kind.
+If you are courageous enough, move away from the city center to admire the Majolica House in the 6th District, which is a one-of-a-kind Art Nouveau masterpiece.
 It flourishes in a remarkable blaze of colors and many highly refined architectural details, as much the facade with its ceramics tiles as the wrought iron curved balconies and the stairwells with its sumptuous banisters.
-In the 4th district, you can contemplate the Art Nouveau style Secession Building and its golden dome depicting laurel leaves entangled to form a ball.
-Very nearby, the Church Sankt Karl Borromäus Karlskirche, baroque church, the most majestic in Vienna, displays its two amazing cabled towers.
-It dominates the Karlplatz, which superb metro entrance is on its own a real Art Nouveau architecture treasure, with very polished up curves and outlines.
+In the 4th district, you can contemplate the Secession Building - also in Art Nouveau style - and its golden dome depicting laurel leaves entangled to form a ball.
+Nearby, the Church of Saint-Charles Borromeo, the most majestic Baroque church in Vienna, displays its two amazing cabled towers.
+It dominates the Karlplatz, which superb metro entrance is a real Art Nouveau architecture treasure as well, with very polished up curves and outlines.

 Belvederegarten is located in a wide French garden dotted with fountains and statues showing admirable originality and diversity.
-It’s made up of two edifices with a noticeable architectural richness, particularly the upper Belvedere, very baroque and filled with decorations and finishes.
+It’s made up of two edifices with a noticeable architectural richness, particularly the Upper Belvedere in Baroque style, filled with decorations and finishes.
 With its two floors, it overlooks the town and offers an unrestricted view of the gardens.
-However, the lower Belvedere is worth seeing as well and appeals to you with its frescoes on the ceilings and its trompe-l’oeil paintings.
+However, the lower Belvedere is worth seeing as well and appeals to you with its frescoes on the ceilings and its trompe l’oeil paintings.
 It has many rooms, each one with its style and its personality.
 It also includes an orange grove.
 The whole complex has an artworks collection which is the more plentiful and diversified as it stretches from the medieval age to the contemporary age.

-Finally, it would be a pity not to take half a day to visit Schönbrunn, the «Viennese Versailles».
-The site is far from the centre and you have to get there by car or even better: use transportation.
+Finally, it would be a pity not to take half a day to visit Schönbrunn (photo), the «Viennese Versailles».
+The site is far from the center and you have to get there by car or even better: use transportation.
 The simplest is the subway (U-Bahn).
 The architectural complex is very dense and very varied; the French garden is much extended.
 However, if you want to visit the Palace, you must pay EUR 10.50.

 Burgenland, Styria & Carinthia

-As we were back from Slovenia, we made a one-day stopover in Klagenfurt, capital and cultural centre of Carinthia.
+As we were back from Slovenia, we made a one-day stopover in Klagenfurt (photo), capital and cultural center of Carinthia.
 Located in the South of the country, it has the advantage of being on the Wörthersee lakeshore, and its incredibly mild temperature (around 22 degrees), which makes it a very popular destination for vacationers.
 However, be aware that access to the lake is not free.
 It is a dynamic city where it is good to live.
-The historic centre boasts remarkable buildings with varied pastel colors.
+The Historic Center boasts remarkable buildings with varied pastel colors.
 Italian-influenced architecture flourishes in many courtyards and beautiful squares linked by cobbled alleys.
 The main squares are Alter Platz, in a pedestrian area filled with sumptuous private mansions, and Neuer Platz and its outstanding fountain topped by the Lindwurm dragon, symbol of the city.

-We made a two days stopover in Innsbruck, capital of Tyrol.
-This young and dynamic university town with a very pleasant atmosphere immediately appealed to us.
+We made a two days stopover in Innsbruck (photo), capital of Tyrol.
+That young and dynamic university town with a very pleasant atmosphere immediately appealed to us.
 The quality of life is undeniable, which makes it a very popular destination summer and winter alike.
 Cafés and restaurants in the pedestrian heart of town are high quality.

 The richness of its heritage and its architecture is remarkable.
-With medieval, baroque and classical style, its diversity is very significant, highlighted by beautiful facades with extremely varied colors.
+With Medieval, Baroque and Classical styles, its diversity is very significant, highlighted by beautiful facades with extremely varied colors.
 The town is surrounded by Alpine peaks more than 2500 meters above sea level, so you can see mountains in the background wherever you are.
 The Inn River which crosses it adds to its attraction.

 We stayed at the hotel Weisses Kreuz, steeped in history, filled with an old-fashioned charm with its furniture and decoration of past centuries, and particularly warm.

-For all these reasons, Innsbruck is part of our favorite cities with Prague and Ljubljana, and we plan to return there someday.
+For all those reasons, Innsbruck is part of our favorite cities with Prague and Ljubljana, and we plan to return there someday.

 Innsbruck is part of our favorite cities.
-To have direct access to the rubric, click here.
+To have direct access to the section, click here

 In the rest of Northern Tyrol, we also were attracted to Rattenberg, village built around its castle which was used as a fortress, of which only remain today ruins that are however a genuine attraction.
 Many shows take place there in summer.
 Smallest town of the region, it preserved successfully its authenticity and its medieval charm.
 It is famous for its glassware handicrafts, its colorful facades and its ironworks.